WardAudits/portfolio/README.md

 ## About

-Ward Audits is a security team that offers in-depth auditing and secure development of Solidity & Cairo smart contracts.
+Ward Audits is a security team that offers in-depth auditing and secure development of Solidity & Cairo smart contracts and Cosmos-SDK blockchains.

 Currently, the team consists of two Security Researchers; [Natzuu](https://x.com/natzuu9) and [0xpessimist](https://x.com/0xpessimist) (also known as, [eren.eth](https://x.com/notereneth)).